metamath/set.mm/README.md

 proofs are completely correct in these databases, especially for the set.mm and iset.mm databases (the primary databases under active development).
+Most published mathematical proofs don't have a formal proof at all (a formal proof is a proof where every step is completely and automatically verified by machine).
-Most projects would be delighted to have formal verification of proofs by a *single* verification tool.
+Most other projects would be delighted to have formal verification of proofs by a *single* verification tool.
 We could do that in Metamath, too, but we go much further.